codeyab22/Fab-Fitness-Tracker/README.md

 # About this project

 this is the most recent project is Fab fitness tracker.
 With the support of Mongodb, it is tracker app to track the exercises to complete.
-They can add or remove the tasks
+They can add or remove the tasks of the exercises that they choose.
+The Fab-Fitness-Tracker allows the users to pick the exercises and ensure that they watch what they accomplish.

 # User's Story

 this user  wants to watch her exercises and what he/she completed his/her goals.
 # Motivation(s)

-THe motivation is to have knowledge of working with mongodb and tehnologies.
+THe motivation is to be flexible and gain  knowledge of working with MongoDB Altas and technologies.

-# Screenshot of the Deployed website

-This is a fab website:
+Another motivation is define what I want to do with the users goals

 # Link of the Repository